Skip to content

 Offline exception

-If the merchant cannot reach the revocation endpoint (network unavailable, timeout), the merchant makes a risk-based decision.
+If the merchant cannot reach the revocation service (no ledger access, HTTP timeout, etc.), the merchant makes a risk-based decision.
 The MPCP spec recommends:

 • Online merchants (hotels, airlines): block on revocation endpoint failure